Optimal tie-breaking rules: Discussion

 We know that for $V_1>V_2$, $\theta>0$ and so $p_0'(\theta)<0$.
 Therefore, we need $p_0''(\theta)<0$ for $\beta(q)$, and thus, $R(q)$ to be convex.
 Observe also that player $1$'s equilibrium effort $x_1^*$ must be such that $V_1-\frac{x_1^2}{2} \geq 0 \iff x_1^* \leq \sqrt{2V_1}$.
 Since $x_2^*\geq 0$, it follows that $\beta(q) \leq \sqrt{2V_1}$ for any $q$.
 Thus, if we have $p_0''(\theta)\leq 0$ for $\theta \in [0, \sqrt{2V_1}]$, we have that the total effort is convex in $q$.
 It follows from convexity then that the optimal random tie-breaking rule in the class of unbiased rules breaks ties in fair manner before the contest. \end{proof}

 We note that when $V_1$ is small enough, the assumption $p_0''(\theta)<0$ for all $\theta \in [0, \sqrt{2V_1}]$ is satisfied for the difference-form contest success functions considered in Lemmas \ref{lem:vesper2} and \ref{lem:jia2}.
-This suggests that a designer who cares about maximizing effort may be better off pre-determining the winner in case of a tie by tossing a fair coin before the contest as compared to the traditional practice of tossing a fair coin after the contest.\\

-Now we will consider some simple contests and illustrate how the timing of the tie-breaker may influence the total effort in equilibrium.
+Finally, for concave contests with square-root impact function and identical agents, it follows from Lemma \ref{blava} that breaking ties in a fair way before the contest maximizes effort among all random unbiased tie-breaking rules.
+Thus, a designer may be better off pre-determining the winner in case of a tie by tossing a fair coin before the contest begins as compared to the traditional practice of tossing a fair coin after the contest ends.